 Even though Google is currently the most popular search engine in the world, and has the largest coverage, the results it delivers are still limited both by its index and the capacity to double-guess how to get it to provide the less obvious elements of the person’s digital ecosystem.
 Below are two examples of profiles that were missed by the manual method of searching.

 First example: Jason’s Wordlift profile doesn’t show up in any of the search results.
-The only way to find it was to search for the keyphrase “Jason Barnard, Wordlift”, which, if you don’t know the entity you’re looking for well, may not come to mind when compiling the entity’s digital ecosystem.
+The only way to find it was to search for the keyphrase “Jason Barnard, Wordlift”, which, if you don’t know the entity you’re looking for well, may not come to mind when compiling and audit of the entity’s digital ecosystem.

 The manual method missed this profile, we only found it using this targeted search (above) after seeing it in the results from Kalicube Pro SaaS.

 Second example: his Pinterest profile, which again wasn’t found in the initial search for Jason Barnard.
 A targeted search for it was done afterwards and it was still a challenge to find it because there are many profiles for Jason Barnard on Pinterest and although “our” Jason Barnard has a profile, he isn’t very active so it was buried deep and was difficult to bring to the surface.